aodn/reporting/README.md

 2. ```psql```
 3. ```R``` and the ```RPostgreSQL,RPostgres,gmt,plyr``` libraries

-To be able to setup a cronjob that send schedule emails with a job summary, you will need:
+To be able to setup a cronjob that send scheduled emails with a job summary, you will need:

 4. a ```cron``` service
 5. ```sendmail```